lf-edge/ekuiper/docs/en_US/plugins/functions/functions.md

 # Custom function

-Kuiper can customize functions.
+eKuiper can customize functions.
 For the development, compilation and use of functions, please [see here](../../extension/function.md).

 ## echo plugin